 The directors and executive officers of PPG are required to file reports of initial ownership and changes of ownership of PPG securities with the Securities and Exchange Commission and the New York Stock Exchange.
 As a practical matter, PPG assists its directors and executive officers by monitoring transactions and completing and filing such reports on their behalf.
-To PPG's knowledge, for the fiscal year ended December 31, 2014, the required filings of all such directors and executive officers were timely filed.
+To PPG's knowledge, for the fiscal year ended December 31, 2018, the required filings of all such directors and executive officers were timely filed, except for one Form 3 and 11 Form 4 filings by Mark C. Kelly, the Company's former Vice President and Controller, reporting 21 total transactions for the period from March 2017 through April 2018 and one Form 4 inadvertently filed late by the Company on behalf of each of directors Stephen F. Angel and Hugh Grant, each reporting one transaction.